At a glance: your San Marino questions answered

 The trails around the Three Towers took us through wooded areas and rocky cliffs.
 I was left questioning why I hadn’t read more about this when I first Googled “What to do in San Marino”.

 After our fortress-on-a-cliff experience at Guaita, we headed toward Cesta.
 At some point, the path turned into a proper hiking trail, winding through trees with sudden gaps in the foliage revealing ridiculous panoramic views.
+I found it one of the most memorable things to do in San Marino.

 But the stretch between Cesta and Montale is the best bit.
 It’s a little steeper, a little wilder, and—bonus—almost completely tourist-free!
 And okay, although I was harsh about the Third Tower, it's nice to get there just for the peace and quiet.